-- Trainee Journal Club
+- Fellows Journal Club

-You will have the opportunity to teach Mayo Medical School students, residents and visiting students from other medical schools through bedside instruction and formal didactic lectures.
+You have the opportunity to teach Mayo Medical School students, residents and visiting students from other medical schools through bedside instruction and formal didactic lectures.

 Moonlighting should not interfere with the required learning and must not violate the ACGME's work hour rules or visa regulations.
 Moonlighting should not compromise your education, but rather enhance it.